loopbackio/loopback.io/pages/en/contrib/README-guidelines.md

 ### Basic use

+{% include tip.html content='This section is often titled "Usage," but we prefer "Use" because it is a shorter and more common word, and means the same thing.
+' %}

 - Focus should be on using the module on its own, independently of other modules.
 StrongLoop documentation will describe how to use it with other modules (as part of the larger framework).
 - Start with a very simple example in the README, then link to further examples in the `/examples` directory, if provided.
 - Briefly explain the most common use cases.